 In some of the previous articles, we have discussed how Running Style is typically divided into Overpronation, neutral pronation and supination, as a starting point when choosing running shoes.
-In Choose the best running shoes for different purposes, we look at how to choose running shoes in practice for the specific purpose we will use them for.
-If we do it systematically, it is not difficult.
-If you wish for more information about a specific shoe below, then just click on the image.
+In Choosing the best running shoes for different purposes, we look at how to choose running shoes in practice for the specific purpose we will use them for.
+If we do it systematically, it isn’t difficult.

 When training more than 2-3 times a week, it is a good idea to have several pairs of training shoes, preferably of different types.
 In that way, you don’t strain your muscles, tendons and bones, in the same way, every time you train – you vary your run.